-Our Ecological Offsetting Plan is one of the ways we're trying to improve our watershed's health.
-We launched the Plan in 2017 in order to respond to the impacts on the landscape as a result of development.
+Our Ecological Offsetting Policy is one of the ways we're trying to improve our watershed's health.
+We launched the Policy in 2017 in order to respond to the impacts on the landscape as a result of development.
 The concept of ecological offsetting is not new.
 It has been practiced around the world for several years.

-Our plan requires property developers to compensate for the negative environmental consequences of their activities on the land.
+Our Policy requires property developers to compensate for the negative environmental consequences of their activities on the land.

 Our ultimate goal is to end up with more ecological features on the land, not less!